openbmc/docs/designs/redfish-spdm-attestation.md

 - Get a collection of `TrustedComponent` resource.
 - Get properties of a `ComponentIntegrity` resources.
 - Get properties of a `TrustedComponent` resource.
-- Follow the resouces link to get the device certificates and verify that they are correctly structured as subordinate resources under the TrustedComponent.
+- Follow the resources link to get the device certificates and verify that they are correctly structured as subordinate resources under the TrustedComponent.
 - Get properties of `Certificate` resource and verify responses match with leaf certificate in the certificate chain.